 A grieving mother, Kisa Gotami, suffered the ultimate pain of losing her child.
 In desperation she asked the Buddha for medicine that miraculously might bring her child back to life.
 With compassionate wisdom, the Buddha said he could help.
 He asked kiss to bring him a handful of mustard seeds, but made the stipulation that the seed must be from a home where no one had lost any loved one.

 Kisa went from door-to-door hoping to come across a household that had never suffered such a loss.
 Of course every family had its own tale of woe, which they shared with kisa, forging connection in their shared sense of loss.
-This did not lessen kisa grief, but it did usher her into communion with others who had been left similarly bereft, showing her that it was only human to grieve a she was.
+This did not lessen kisa grief, but it did usher her into communion with others who had been left similarly bereaved, showing her that it was only human to grieve.
 She eventually attained a measure of acceptance about her loss, and understood that death is woven inherently into the fabric of existence.

 In cultivating acceptance in this way, Buddhism speaks of ‘two arrows’.
 When we lose someone, we erase pierced by intense grief.
 This or any type of hurt is the first arrow, which is wounding enough in itself.
 But all too often we recoil against that initial reaction and start to feel sad about feeling sad (or in another context, start to feel angry about feeling angry).
 The secondary response – known in psychology as a ‘met emotion (that is an emotion powering an emotion) – is the second arrow.
 It can be just as hurtful as the first, and sometimes even be more damaging.
 It may be well impossible to remove the first arrow, to temper that sense of loss or hurt we feel in such experiences as bereavement.
 However if we can mange to accept our feelings – perhaps by seeing them as burdens we must all carry at some point in life – we can at least make peace with them and remove the second arrow.

-Even if we retreat sadness as normal, how about this may help us make peace with it, we might still regard it as an invidious, unwanted emotion.
-The simple facet that something is natural or normal does not necessarily lend it to any justification or nobility.
+Even if we retreat sadness as normal, how about we make peace with this emotion, we might still regard it as an invidious, unwanted emotion.

 Once we accept the presence of sadness in our lives, we can learn to appreciate it to some extent.
-We can realize that despite it’s melancholic appearance, it can play a useful role in helping us to lead full and fulfilling loves.
+We can realize that despite it’s melancholic appearance, it can play a useful role in helping us to lead full and fulfilling lives.
 Essentially we become sad mainly when the people, places and objects we care about are threatened hurt or lost.
-Seen in this way, we realize that sadness sis an expression of love and care.
+Seen in this way, we realise that sadness is an expression of love and care.

-Sadness is a rehabilitee phase of protection and recovery doesn’t only serve to elicit help.
+Sadness is a rehabilitee phase of protection and recovery and serves to elicit help.
 By entering hibernation, we are also afforded an opportunity to take stock and revaluate events and choices that brought us to this low place in the beginning.

 The positive power negative emotions Dr. Tim Lomas